Taomap/taomap-subnet/README.md

 This system ensures the distributed processing of data with a check-and-balance system provided by the validator.
 This validation step is crucial for maintaining the reliability of the distributed computation, especially in decentralized or trustless environments where the computation's correctness cannot be taken for granted.

 # Installation

+See [Miner Setup](docs/miner.md#getting-started) to learn how to setup a Miner.

+See [Validator Setup](docs/validator.md#getting-started) to learn how to setup a Validator.

+## Install Dependencies
 This repository requires python3.8 or higher.
 To install, simply clone this repository and install the requirements.

-## Install Dependencies
 ```bash
 git clone https://github.com/Taomap/taomap-subnet.git
 cd taomap-subnet